savino9/web-start/README.md

-delete from tableName where name = 'savino'; // delete data from table that meet given conditions alter table tableName add column price integer; // how to modify a table alter table tableName drop column user_id; // modify and delete table select * from tableName where user_id = (select (id) from users where email = 'savino'); // chaining queries
+delete from tableName where name = 'savino'; // delete data from table that meet given conditions alter table tableName add column price integer; // how to modify a table alter table tableName drop column user_id; // modify and delete table update tableName set column1 = value1, column2 = value2 where condition; // update values select * from tableName where user_id = (select (id) from users where email = 'savino'); // chaining queries select * from tableName order by id asc; // order elements in ascendant order or use desc for descendant order user_id integer references tableName // how to assign foreign key
 ```